husarion/panther-demos/README.md

 ## sonoma_raceway_simulation

-A demo allowing you to simulate test the robot with configured GPS on Sonoma Raceway.
+The demo, by simulating a real Sonoma Raceway, allows you to test the operation of data fusion with GPS.

 | Component        | Docker image                                                                                    |
 | ---------------- | ----------------------------------------------------------------------------------------------- |